The Engineering Approach to Dating

 This is a long post.
 Here I summarize the things that I’ve learned along the way while embarking on the journey of dating.
 It can be daunting at first, but I like to follow a structured, engineering approach to dating, as dating can be broken down into smaller, more actionable items.

-Some people say most generalized dating advice is not helpful and that dating advice should be individualized.
-I agree, but for starters, there are some universal things that consist of a working formula for dating.
+Some people say most generalized dating advice is not helpful and that it should be more individualized.
+I agree, but for starters, some universal things consist of a working formula for dating.

 Let’s treat dating as a problem to solve.
 As engineers, let’s break it down into some smaller, actionable steps, and focus on the things you can control.